bdsc-tds/cellxhaustive/README.md

 All the following parameters are optional and are preset with default values.
 As such, they do not need to be specified to run the analyses, but they can be very useful to tweak the analyses or reduce the computational burden.

 - `-a`, `--max-markers MAX_MARKERS`: maximum number of relevant markers to select among the total list of markers.
 Must be less than or equal to the number of markers available in `INPUT_PATH`.
 Set to 15 by default.
 Must be a positive integer
 - `-mi`, `--markers-interest MARKERS_INTEREST`: comma-separated list of markers of interest that must appear in the final combination (_i.e._ each resulting marker combination will include all specified markers).
-Global setting that applies to all cell types.
-Empty by default.
-Can also be specified in a config file allowing tuning at cell type level (see `-b` parameter below)
+Empty by default. **Global setting that applies to all cell types.** Can also be specified in a config file allowing tuning at cell type level (see `-c` parameter below)
 - `-dm`, `--detection-method 'auto'|INT`: method used to determine the length of the best marker combination.
+If used, only combinations of length `INT` will be tested. **Global setting that applies to all cell types.** Can also be specified in a config file allowing tuning at cell type level (see `-c` parameter below).
 Can be:
-  - `'auto'`: use the default heuristic algorithm (default).
-Global setting that applies to all cell types
+  - `'auto'`: use the default heuristic algorithm (default)
   - Integer: set a fixed combination length manually.
-Must be less than `MAX_MARKERS`.
-Global setting that applies to all cell types
+Must be less than `MAX_MARKERS`
-  - Can also be specified in a config file allowing tuning at cell type level (see `-b` parameter below)
 - `-c`, `--config CONFIG`: path to a config file in [`.yaml`](https://yaml.org/) format that provides cell type–specific detection methods and `MARKER_INTEREST` settings.
 Empty by default.
 Example of configuration:
     ```yaml
     # Use 'all' or specific cell types as in the 'cell_type' column of the input file